 Zoltán is one of the founders of SÍN Arts Centre.
-As a choreographer and artistic director it is important for him to work in a community in which each team member finds the tasks that fit their interests the best and in which the decisions are made on a collective basis.
+As a choreographer and managing director it is important for him to work in a community in which each team member finds the tasks that fit their interests the best and in which the decisions are made on a collective basis.
 He believes that one of the most important tasks of the Centre is to search and develop those new directions for the whole Hungarian contemporary dance community that are based on sustainability, professionality and partnerships.
 He works for these goals in various curatorial boards and as a co-chair of the Association of Hungarian Independent Performing Arts.
 He trusts that the upcoming generations of art makers will be able to develop such an open system in which they will all find their place and a path for continuous professional development.

 Emma is concerned with ensuring that all the available financial resources are allocated when, where and how they are needed, in line with the regulations and SÍN's thinking.
 She can be contacted with any questions relating to grants or other payments and any administration of these.

-Anikó takes care of international relations, strategic and project planning at SÍN.
+Anikó takes care of strategic and project planning at SÍN.
 Her main focus of interest is the delicate and ever shaping relationship of the artist and producer/manager, the partnership of these professionals for the development of sustainable artistic projects.
 She regularly leads workshops on production management and international relations.
 Her arts management activities are supported by her practice as a certified coach and business trainer.
 She has been a member of the IETM (www.ietm.org) advisory committee since 2017.
 Between 2019 and 2021 she works as a reshaper in the international research project Reshape (www.reshape.network)

 Margit takes care of the production and distribution of the SÍN projects.
 As production manager her primary aim is to provide a safe background for the artistic work.
 Thinking together with the artists, being part of the collaborations and the continuous development both on individual and organizational levels are the guiding principles in her work.